15 Suggested Car Repairs by Car Mileage

 How often does a car battery need to be changed?

 A car battery will typically last four to five years, which translates to about every 50,000 to 60,000 miles for the average driver, but it’s important to check your battery seasonally, especially if you live in a snowy winter climate because the last thing you want to deal with is a dead battery in a snowstorm.
 Learning how to change a car battery is super easy and learning proper car battery care can can extend your car battery’s life.
-Plus, check out these other maintenance tips that will extend the life of your car.

 When should you change your brake fluid?

 Some carmakers recommend replacing brake fluid every two years or 24,000 miles.
 Others don’t mention brake fluid change at all.
 But it’s easy to test your brake fluid.
 Just dip a test strip into the fluid and compare the color to the chart on the packaging.
 Here’s exactly what to do when your car’s brake light comes on.

 Brake pad replacement mileage estimates

 A car that’s used mostly for city driving will need new front brakes and rotors about every 40,000 miles.
 But cars that are driven mostly on highways can go almost 80,000 miles before the front brakes wear out.